Leo Guardado

 Email: lguardado@fordham.edu

-Prof. Leo Guardado is from Chalatenango, El Salvador.
-The civil war forced him and his mother to migrate to Los Angeles, California where he grew up after the age of nine.
-He attended Cathedral High School in LA and then Saint Mary’s College in the bay area of California, institutions run by the De La Salle Christian Brothers.
-An interest in monastic life took him to live for a time in the Cistercian (Trappist) Abbey of Our Lady of New Clairvaux in Vina, CA before pursuing a Masters of Theological Studies (MTS) at the University of Notre Dame in the history of Christianity.
-He later worked ecumenically in the Tucson, Arizona borderlands with churches, dioceses, and NGOs, collaborating strategically across theological and political differences with communities committed to providing a humanitarian and pastoral response to persons in the process of migration.
-He eventually returned to the University of Notre Dame for an interdisciplinary PhD between the theology department and the Kroc Institute for International Peace Studies.
-In NYC, Leo enjoys watching the bird migrations in the forest of Inwood Hill Park while struggling to learn how to play a banjo.
+Prof. Leo Guardado is from the mountains of Chalatenango, El Salvador.
+After fleeing the civil war in El Salvador, he grew up in Los Angeles, California where he attended Cathedral High School.
+He then attended Saint Mary’s College in the bay area of California.
+An interest in monastic life took him to live for a time in the Cistercian (Trappist) Abbey of Our Lady of New Clairvaux in Vina, CA before pursuing a Master of Theological Studies (MTS) in patristics at the University of Notre Dame.
+He later worked ecumenically in the Tucson, Arizona borderlands with churches, dioceses, and NGOs, collaborating across theological and political differences in defense of migrant communities.
+He has a PhD from the University of Notre Dame in both systematic theology and international peace studies, a joint program between the theology department and the Kroc Institute at the School of Global Affairs at Notre Dame.

 St. Mary's College of California (undergrad, BA), Religious Studies